stalj/prg-basics/02-TypesAndVariables/02-TypesAndVariables.md

     movie = "The Lord of the Rings: The Return of the King"

-    # display number of characters
+    # print number of characters
     print('Number of characters: ', len(movie))

-    # display title in capital letters
+    # print title in capital letters
     ...

-    # display title in small letters
+    # print title in small letters
     ...

-    # display how many times the vowel "e" appears in the title
+    # print how many times the vowel "e" appears in the title
     ...

-    # display where in the text is the word "Lord"
+    # print where in the text is the word "Lord"
     ...

-    # display where in the text is the word "dragon"
+    # print where in the text is the word "dragon"
     ...
     ```

 ## 7. Binary Operations

 1. People up to and including 26 years of age are exempt from paying taxes in Poland.
-Write a program that, based on the person's age entered from the keyboard, displays True if the person is exempt from paying taxes and displays False otherwise.
+Write a program that, based on the person's age entered from the keyboard, prints True if the person is exempt from paying taxes and prints False otherwise.
 Then, check if the program works correctly for the following data (age in years):

     38, 27, 26, 22, 18